ImageIntelligence/metrics/README.md

 Just add this to your build.sbt

 ```
-"com.imageintelligence" %% "metrics" % "0.0.1"
+"com.imageintelligence" %% "metrics" % "0.0.7"
 ```

-### As a project to work on
+### As a project to work on:

 Clone the repository: